-All staff receive e-safety training and the school's e-safety coordinator is Mrs Sandra Hogarth
+All staff receive e-safety training and the school's e-safety coordinator is Sandra Hogarth

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-To minimise inappropriate use, we as a school adhere to our Mobile Computing policy found on the school's website which covers to use of mobile phones.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
+However, many pupils are able to access the internet using their own data plan.
+To minimize inappropriate use, we as a school discourage the use of personal devices/phones.
+Where an older child is allowed to walk home, they must sign their phone in to/ot of the school office at the start/end of the day.